chantastic/sites/pages/index.md

 ```

 The state is _hoisted_ to the container, by the provided callback, where it's used to update local state.
-This sets a nice clear boundary and maximizes the re-usability of stateless function.
+This sets a nice clear boundary and maximizes the re-usability of function component.

-This pattern isn't limited to stateless functions.
+This pattern isn't limited to function components.
-Because stateless function don't have lifecycle events,
+Because function components don't have lifecycle events,
 you'll use this pattern with component classes as well.

 _[Controlled input](#controlled-input) is an important pattern to know for use with state hoisting_